GSA/piv-guides/pages/locally-trusted-ocsp.md

   > * OCSP Signing (1.3.6.1.5.5.7.3.9) in the Extended Key Usage. <BR>
       &mdash; This *should* be marked **critical.**
   > * The id-pkix-ocsp-nocheck (1.3.6.1.5.5.7.48.1.5) extension is present. <BR>
-      o Including this extension prevents clients from checking the OCSP Responder certificates' revocation status.
+      &mdash; Including this extension prevents clients from checking the OCSP Responder certificates' revocation status.
   > * Key Usage must contain Digital Signature (80). <BR>
-      * This *should* be marked **critical.**
+      &mdash; This *should* be marked **critical.**
   > * The Subject Alternative Name *should* contain Domain Name Server (DNS) Name = OCSP Server DNS name.

 ### Install OCSP Responder Certificate